RasaHQ/rasa/docs/user-guide/installation.rst

 Quick Installation
 ~~~~~~~~~~~~~~~~~~

-You can install Rasa Open Source using pip (requires Python 3.6 or 3.7).
+You can install Rasa Open Source using pip (requires Python 3.6.1 and higher or Python 3.7).

 .. code-block:: bash